IndigoFobes/social-network-api/README.md

 ## Description

 This is the backend for a social media app.
 It was built using MongoDB for the database, Express.js for routing, and a Mongoose ODM.
-It includes routes for user creation, deletion, update, adding/deleting friends, adding, updating and deleting thoughts, and adding and deleting reactions to thoughts.
+It includes routes for user creation, deletion, update; adding and deleting friends; adding, updating and deleting thoughts; and adding and deleting reactions to thoughts.

 ## Table of Contents